xuankimtran/docs-1/pages/katalon-studio/docs/statements.md

 ### In Script view

-The **Script** View of test cases allows you to programmatically define and handle **For** or **While** structure using either Groovy or Java language.
-For more details about looping structures in Groovy, refer to Apache Groovy documentation: [Looping Structures](http://groovy-lang.org/semantics.html#_looping_structures).
+The **Script** view of test cases allows you to programmatically define and handle **For** or **While** structure using either Groovy or Java language.
+For more details about looping structures in Groovy, refer to this Groovy documentation: [Looping Structures](http://groovy-lang.org/semantics.html#_looping_structures).

 For example: